Assistant to Church Services Support Team

 He is available to meet with pastors and church leaders to discuss areas regarding church strengthening.

-Church Planting Ministry Associate, Facilities Manager, IT Coordinator
+Church Planting Coordinator, Facilities Manager, IT Coordinator

 Prior to serving the Baptist Convention of Maryland/Delaware, Margot taught preschool and elementary school for 25 years in Maryland.
 She grew up in Babylon, located on the south shore of Long Island, N.Y.
 She holds a bachelor of science degree in elementary education from Salisbury University but started out studying fashion merchandising at Campbell University in Buies Creek, N.C.
 She also has completed post graduate work in education from Western Maryland College.